 Our office offers a variety of dental implants payment plans in our Fort Worth TX office so that you can afford your full mouth teeth implants cost.
 Some of our plans offer 0% financing, while others offer the chance to space your monthly payments out 5 years.

-1. Our Experience & Focus
+Experience & Focus

 Since 2007, we have placed over 12,000 dental implants in our practice.
 These include every type and size of implant, such as mini dental implants.
 It also includes every type of dental implant procedure, including snap in dentures, zirconia bridges, same day extractions, and single crowns and bridges.

-2. Minimally Invasive
+Minimally Invasive Care

-Our founder, Dr. Steve Brown, is an industry leader in minimallay invasive implant surgery.
+Our founder, Dr. Steve Brown, is an industry leader in minimally invasive implant surgery.
 DIP’s philosophy is to place dental implants with as little surgical trauma as possible.
 This means less cutting, less stitching, and gentle delivery of the implant into the bone and gum tissue.
 Most dentists and oral surgeons use a common surgical procedure called “flaps” to place implants.
 It involves making long cuts along the gums and then peeling that tissue back to expose the bone.
 Then the implant is usually drilled into place with handheld equipment.

 Moreover, the angle of each implant is plotted with laser-point precision using advanced surgical imaging and careful planning based on the patient’s CT scan.
 A CT scan offers a 360 degree view of a person’s mouth.
 In other words, CT scans give our dental implant dentist vital information on the optimal angle and placement of each implant specific to each patient.

 Many patients have traveled from across the United States to our Ft Worth TX facility to get dental implant care.
 We have served patients from 9 different states and 15 metropolitan areas.
 Additionally, our founder and lead dental implant dentist has trained dozens of dentists in advanced implant techniques such as same day implants and extractions.

-Our experience and care standards are so high that dentists from all across the United States come travel to our Fort Worth office to learn how to place dental implants.
-Call us today to schedule your free consultation and get a complementary an estimate on the cost of full dental implants.
+Our experience and care standards are so high that dentists from all across the United States travel to our Fort Worth office to learn how to place dental implants.
+Call us today at 817-560-0414 and get a complementary estimate on the cost of full mouth dental implants.